ahmfrz/Tournament/README.md

 # Tournament

 ## What is it?
- Pyhon program that simulates a [swiss system tournament](https://en.wikipedia.org/wiki/Swiss-system_tournament).
+ Python program that simulates a [swiss system tournament](https://en.wikipedia.org/wiki/Swiss-system_tournament).

 ## Installation steps
  Please follow the steps below: